Unix the rise and fall of a functional

 1973, Ken Thompson and Dennis Ritchie, two of Unix's key architects, presented a paper on Unix at a conference.
 Immediately afterwards they began receiving requests for copies of the operating system.

-Due to a consent decree AT&T obtained from the US government in 1956, AT&T had to stay out of "any other business communications for the public.”
+Due to an AT&T consent order from the US government in 1956, AT&T had to stay out of "any other public communications business."

-The result was that they could license the operating system from Bell Labs, but they could not develop it as they would have liked to make a profit.
-Thus, the Unix operating system was distributed as licensed, and the cost, just to cover shipping and packaging.
-It was a "logical end".
+The result was that they could license the operating system from Bell Labs, but they could not develop it as they would like to make a profit.
+Thus, the Unix operating system was distributed as a licensed source code, and the cost was equal to shipping and packaging.
+It was a "sensible end".

 Because AT&T could not market Unix as a product, it did not promote it, and made it available without any marketing.
 Initially released without support and without bug fixes.
 Nevertheless, it spread to universities, military applications, and eventually to the commercial world.